The 10 Cheapest Colleges in West Virginia

 Applying for Schools That Meet 100% of Demonstrated Financial Need

-The expected family contribution is basically the amount your family is expected to be able to contribute, as determined by your FAFSA.
+The expected family contribution is basically the amount your family is expected to contribute, as determined by your FAFSA.
 Generally, the higher a family’s income is, the higher the EFC will be.

 Demonstrated financial need is simply the gap between the COA and the EFC.
 For example, if your family’s EFC is $20,000 and your desired institution’s COA is $55,000, your demonstrated financial need for that institution is: $55,000 (COA) – $20,000 (EFC) = $35,000

-Applying for schools that meet 100% of demonstrated financial need is an excellent way to financially plan for your college education.
+Applying to schools that meet 100% of demonstrated financial need is an excellent way to plan for your college education financially.

 Attending an In-State Public School

 These trends can largely be attributed to two things.
 First, attending college in your state of residence can save you money on housing.
 If you can live at home while attending college, you can avoid the costs of room and board.
-Second, public colleges receive most of their funding from local and federal governments, which allows them to lower the students’ costs.
-Private colleges have to secure a majority of their funding through their endowments and tuition costs.
+Second, public colleges receive most of their funding from local and federal governments, allowing them to lower the students’ costs.
+Private colleges must secure the majority of their funding through their endowments and tuition costs.

 Try to Get AP Credits

-AP courses are designed to be a bit more rigorous than regular high school courses, but you are rewarded for your hard work.
-Most colleges will award credits to students who score a 3 or higher on many of the available AP exams.
+AP courses are designed to be more rigorous than regular high school courses, but you are rewarded for your hard work.
+Most colleges will award credit to students who score a 3 or higher on many AP exams.
 Note that some colleges are more selective and may require a score of 4 or higher.

 Many colleges, especially those with a focus on liberal arts, have core general education requirements in the life sciences (biology, ecology, etc.), physical sciences (chemistry, physics, etc.), social sciences (psychology, anthropology, etc.), mathematics, foreign language, music, and art.